mohammedkhalilia/SOM/README.md

  `V`         - _c_ x _d_ matrix containing codebook vectors/centers _V_ for objects SOM or _c_ x _n_ relational codebooks for relational SOM

  `U`         - _c_ x _n_ fuzzy/crisp partition matrix.
-For crisp SOM U contains elements with 0 and 1 and elements indicates the best matching unit or winning neuron for the object
+For crisp SOM _U_ contains elements with 0 and 1 and elements indicates the best matching unit or winning neuron for the object

  `Dcc`       - _c_ x _c_ matrix containing pairsewise dissimilarities among neurons (Euclidean distance or relational distance in _d_ or _n_ space)

  `Dcn`       - _c_ x _n_ matrix of the distances between neurons and patterns

- `umatrix`   - visual map that can be dsplayed in 2D or 3D to visualize the cluster boundaries
+ `umatrix`   - visual map that can be displayed in 2D or 3D to visualize the cluster boundaries

  `bmu`       - the list of best matching units of patterns.
 For fuzzy SOM algorithms this corresponds to the hardened partition of _U_.

 The datasets are prepared and configured in the script som_dataset.m for convenience, but it is not required that you use that script.
 Instead you can directly supply the data to the SOM input struct field data.
+However, storing the dataset information in a structure as it is in som_dataset.m is better specially when using summarization.m.
+This way you can define additional fields in the dataset structure that you can use in summarization.m.

 Example
 ----------------------------------